-1.3.1.2 Mulch / Compost Blanket
+1.3.1.2 Compost Mulch

-Avoid very coarse compost if the slope is to be landscaped or seeded as it will make planting and vegetation establishment more difficult.
+Avoid very coarse compost with particles larger than 3 inches if the slope is to be landscaped or seeded, as it will make planting and vegetation establishment more difficult.

+Ensure that the areas to receive compost are uniform and conform to the finished grade and cross-section shown on the Plans or as otherwise directed by the RCE.
 Slightly roughen (scarify) slopes and remove large clods, rocks, stumps, roots larger than two (2) inches in diameter and debris on slopes where vegetation is to be established.
 Where it is practical, track (compact) perpendicular to contours on the slope using a bulldozer before applying the compost.